ssilverm/mfo-static-website/pages/schedule.md

 ## Need Tickets?
 Hop over to our [tickets](/attend) page for more information including our free ticket programs for first responders, educators, and veterans and details on how to win a professional 3D printer package from DeltaMaker 3D!

-{%comment%}
 ___

-## Looking for an Exclusive Experience with BattleBots Teams?
+## Looking for an Exclusive Experience with Makers, Interactive Artists & BattleBots Teams?
-Check out the [Robot Ruckus VIP Fundraiser](https://ruckusvip.eventbrite.com) happening after-hours on Saturday the 13th after the first day of Maker Faire Orlando.
+Check out the [Maker Faire Orlando & Robot Ruckus VIP Fundraiser](https://events.humanitix.com/mfo2022-vip-fundraiser) happening after-hours on Saturday, November 5th after the first day of Maker Faire Orlando.
 This event requires a separate ticket.
-[Learn More](https://ruckusvip.eventbrite.com)
+[Learn More](https://events.humanitix.com/mfo2022-vip-fundraiser)
-{%endcomment%}

 ---